jhcarr/ThreeTutorial/README.md

 Though I think this library is super cool, I am in no way affiliated with its creators and the content I create is in no way endorsed by the people at Three.js.
-I'm just a dude, learning stuff, and putting what I learn on the internet.
-Because I'm nice.
+I'm just a dude, learning stuff, and putting what I learn on the internet because I'm nice.

 ## Using and Exploring ThreeTutorial
-Copy or fork this project as you would and open up the file called "start.html" in your favorite [WebGL-compatible browser](http://caniuse.com/webgl "Common browsers by WebGL compatibility").
+Copy or fork this project as you would normally and open up the file called "start.html" in your favorite [WebGL-compatible browser](http://caniuse.com/webgl "Common browsers by WebGL compatibility").